SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 <a href="https://anacyclosis.org/wp-content/uploads/2019/09/TIFA-What-comes-after-democracy.pdf" target="blank">What comes after democracy?</a> - Pamphlet from the Anacylosis Institute<br/>
 Excerpts: <br/>
-* "Democracy is only a phase in the cycle of revolution."
-* "Abstract thinking and a wide field of vision are required to perceive anacyclosis."
 * "From the ruin of the middle class arises the tournament of demagogues."
 * "Social stratification is expanding, dependency is intensifying, subsidies are increasing, and demagogues are ascendant.
 If an independent middle class is not soon restored, next, and once again, comes demagarchy."